ash2006xo/nullfeed_weblog/README.md

 # nullfeed weblog

-A small weblog built with **Go, Echo, PostgreSQL and vanilla JavaScript**.
+A small weblog built with **Go, Echo, PostgreSQL and JavaScript**.
 The project keeps a deliberately dark, minimal visual style while focusing on writing, private sharing and conversations.

 ## Features